RatJuggler/guinea-bot/README.md

 it's also just best practice).
 There are a number of ways to inject the tokens into the image but probably the easiest is to create a `guinea-bot.env` file as described above and then run the image with the `--env-file` option.

-    docker run guinea-bot:local -d --env-file guinea-bot.env
+    docker run guinea-bot:local -d --env-file guinea-bot.env -p 8000:8000

+The image is configured with a simple health check, using the `--test` option, for running under orchestration and metrics enabled on the default port.
+You can check they are running by pointing your browser to `http://localhost:8000`.

 Or just use the compose file to do everything:

     docker-compose up -d

-Environment variables can be used to configure image tagging (see the file), and a simple health check, using the `--test` option, is available if running under orchestration.
+Environment variables can be used to configure image tagging (see the file),